gardener/gardener/docs/usage/shoot_versions.md

 ---
-title: Kubernetes and Operating System Versioning
+title: Shoot Kubernetes and Operating System Versioning in Gardener
 ---

 # Shoot Kubernetes and Operating System Versioning in Gardener